nkuebler000/react-native-amazon-authentication/README.md

 }
 ```

-Now you have setup your iOS app with this node-module.
+Now you have setup your iOS app with this node-module completely.

 # Usage